rannerboy/corona-transition2/README.md

     onPause = function(target) print("onComplete") end,
     onResume = function(target) print("onResume") end,
     onCancel = function(target) print("onCancel") end,

     -- onRepeat will be called BETWEEN EACH iteration, except for the last one.
     -- It will be exectued AFTER iterationDelay, just when a new iteration is started. onRepeat = function(target) print("onRepeat") end,

     --[[

-    transition2 specific params
+    transition2 specific params below

     --]]

-    -- iterationDelay will occur between each iteration, but not before the first one. iterationDelay = 500,
+    -- iterationDelay will only occur between iterations, i.e. not before the first iteration or after the last iteration. iterationDelay = 500,

     -- onIterationComplete will be called AFTER EACH iteration, including the last one.